 1 week outIntensify prop scanning as books expand offerings.
 Track injury reports.

-Game day, pre-kickoffLast-minute line check against updated inactives.
+Game day, pre-kickoffLast-minute line check against inactives.
 Activate live engine.

 Game day, in-playLive win probability monitoring, halftime line evaluation.

-Post-gameSettlement tracking, P&L reconciliation, season-end model evaluation.
+Post-gameSettlement tracking, P&L reconciliation, model evaluation for next year.

 Realistic Expectations

 The Super Bowl is one game.
 No matter how good your model or how many props you bet, a single game is a small sample.
-Here is what to expect.

 Expected Value, Not Guaranteed Profit